 1971: The Rolling Stones achieved the rare feat of having both the #1 LP with Sticky Fingers and the #1 single with “Brown Sugar” on the Billboard pop charts.

-1971: Canada’s Five Man Electrical Band entered the Billboard Hot 100 with what came to be their signature tune and biggest hit in the States, “Signs.”
+1971: Canada’s Five Man Electrical Band debuted on the Billboard Hot 100 with “Signs.”
+It became their biggest hit and only top 10 single in the US, reaching #3.

 1972: Paul McCartney’s recording of “Mary Had a Little Lamb” was released in the US, just over two weeks after being released in the UK.
-In a tongue-in-cheek retaliation for the BBC’s banning of his previous single, “Give Ireland Back to the Irish,” McCartney released the nursery rhyme set to music, which made it to #9 on the UK chart and #28 in the US.
+The single made it to #9 on the UK chart and #28 in the US.

 1976: Poco released their ninth studio album, Rose of Cimarron.